-The residual value, useful life and depreciation method are reviewed at each financial year-end, and adjusted prospectively, if appropriate.
+The residual value, useful life and depreciation method are reviewed at each reporting date, and adjusted prospectively, if appropriate.

 An item of fixed asset is de-recognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on de-recognition of the asset is included in profit or loss in the year the asset is de-recognised.
+Any gain or loss arising on derecognition of the asset is included in profit or loss in the year the asset is derecognised.